pippinbarr/cart253/schedule.md

 ### Homework
 - 🧑‍🎓 Make a start on next week's materials
 - 📄 Work on the [Variation Jam](./assignments/variation-jam) assignment
+    - 🔥 Come to class next week with ideas and a plan 🔥

 ---